ghwoodard/WordPress-Claude-Code-Agents/README.md

 # Try using an agent:
 "Use wp-architect to design a membership plugin with subscription management"
 ```

+#### For Claude Desktop + IDE Users:
+1. Open Claude Desktop
+2. Create a new WordPress project or open existing
+3. Use Claude Desktop for planning and architecture discussions
+4. Switch to Claude Code CLI in your IDE for implementation
+5. Both environments will have access to your WordPress agents

 ## 🏗️ Repository Structure